Loops in general

 Loops are the simpler version of contents.
-They allow users to quickly generate a slideshow using images, videos or templates with predefined zones where other elements can be included.
-The size of the toolset provides improved performance due to less resources being required in the loop editor.
+Users can create loops of images, videos or templates with predefined zones where other elements can be included.
+The size of the toolset benefits the improved performance due to displaying and moving the elements need less resources.

-Loops are highly recommended if you want to whip up something quick or you want smoother content playing.
+Loops are recommended if you want to whip up something quick or you want smoother content playing.

-My Loop is experience choppiness, what should I do?
+My loop plays slow and choppy, what should I do?

-Despite the fact that Loops are designed to perform better than Contents, devices with weak CPUs and GPUs may load slides more slowly or have choppy animations.
-In most cases disabling animations in the loop is the only option to improve performance.
-Animations are accelerated by GPU.
-HTML DOM manipulation uses CPU and most devices are weaker are the graphics side.
-If disabling animations does not help, the device lacks memory or the CPU is not strong enough.
+Despite the fact that Loops are designed to perform better than Contents devices with weak CPU and GPU may load slides slow or have choppy animations.
+In most cases disable animations in the loop is the only option to improve performance.
+Animations are accelerated by GPU, HTML DOM manipulation uses CPU and most devices are weaker on the graphics side.
+If disabling animations does not help the device lacks memory or the CPU is not strong enough.

-A media gallery which inherits the animation of the loop and dynamically pulls its content from a folder.
-If the folder’s content changes the media display will refresh the tab contents in the background and show the latest images on display.
+An image gallery which inherit the animation of the loop and dinamically pulls it content from a folder.
+If the folder’s content changes the displayer will refresh the slide’s contents in the background and show the lastest images on display.

-A template is a slide with preset zones.
-Each template has a background box and one or more boxes in the foreground.
+A template is a slide with prepositioned boxes.
+Each template have a background box and one or more boxes in the foreground.
 These boxes can be filled with various elements.

-A template slide can have different background types:
+A template slide can have a background of:

 - HDMI input